-LED tubes cost more upfront than fluorescent tubes.
+Tubular LED lights cost more upfront than fluorescent tubes.
 The cost of ballast needs to be figured into the cost of fluorescent tubes.
 Each fluorescent tube with ballast would cost close to $ 25.
 Recurring high maintenance costs and electricity charges add to the misery and ensure that fluorescent tubes cost more than LED tubes.

 Air-conditioning loads are higher with fluorescent tubes and further increase running costs.